slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ---
 ## On focus, priorities and productivity

 > *'A woodpecker can tap twenty times on a thousand trees and get nowhere, but stay busy.
-Or he can tap twenty-thousand times on one tree and get dinner.' -- Seth Godin (The Dip)*
+Or he can tap twenty-thousand times on one tree and get dinner.' -- Seth Godin*

-Focusing is an art.
-Time itself is not your limitation: attention is.
-You’re always managing attention, not time.

-> *'Busy imply out of control. lack of time is lack of priorities.'*

-First the essential.
-Then the details.

-> *'Concentrate your forces.'
-'Strike the shepherd and the sheep will scatter.' -- Robert Greene (23rd and 42nd law of power)*

-> *'You can do anything, but not everything.' -- David Allen*

-> *'It's not what you read, it's what you ignore.' -- Scott Hanselman*

 > *'People think focus means saying yes to the thing you’ve got to focus on.
 But that’s not what it means at all.
 It means saying no to the hundred other good ideas that there are.
 You have to pick carefully.
 I’m actually as proud of the things we haven’t done as the things I have done.
-Innovation is saying ‘no’ to 1,000 things.' -- Steve Jobs*
+Innovation is saying «no» to 1,000 things.' -- Steve Jobs*

+First the essential.
+Then the details.

+Focusing is an art.
+Time itself is not your limitation: attention is.
+Busy imply out of control.
+Lack of time is lack of priorities.

+> *'Strike the shepherd and the sheep will scatter.' -- Robert Greene (42nd law of power)*

+> *'You can do anything, but not everything.' -- David Allen*

 > *'When everything is a priority nothing is a priority.
 Attempting to maximize competing variables is a recipe for disaster.
 Picking one variable, and relentlessly focusing on it, which is an effective strategy, diverges from the norm.
-It's hard to compete with businesses who have correctly identified the right variables to maximize or minimize.' -- Charlie Munger*
+It’s hard to compete with businesses who have correctly identified the right variables to maximize or minimize.' -- Charlie Munger*

 > *'A man with a watch knows what time it is.
 A man with two watches is never sure.'*

-> *'I want to know God's thoughts; the rest are details.' -- Albert Einstein*
+> *'I want to know God’s thoughts; the rest are details.' -- Albert Einstein*

 > *'Learn what is to be taken seriously and laugh at the rest.' -- Hermann Hesse*